HenriqueBnchn/HenriqueBnchn/README.md

 ---

 ### :man_technologist: About Me :
-I am a Junior Developer focusing on Frontend, from Brazil.
+I’m a brazilian Junior Developer focusing on FullStack.
 Currently working as a network technician at SpeedTravel Telecom.

 - :telescope: I’m looking for my first oportunity to work with software development.